leoyin1127/MultitasknnUNetv2/abbreviatedTechReport.md

 - **Future Directions**:
   - Adaptive task-weighting, more robust regularization for classification, and automated phase scheduling.
   - Ensemble strategies to stabilize classification performance over many epochs.

-Overall, this multi-task nnUNetv2 architecture meets the project’s requirements for segmentation accuracy and classification F1, while achieving more than a 10% reduction in inference time—making it a strong candidate for real-world pancreatic cancer analysis.